 Travel Advisory: Jefferson Boulevard Ramp to I-95 South to Close Temporarily

-On Friday night, January 16, the Rhode Island Department Transportation (RIDOT) is scheduled to temporarily close the on-ramp from Jefferson Boulevard to I-95 in Warwick because of bridge construction.
+RHODE ISLAND, January 7 - On Friday night, January 16, the Rhode Island Department of Transportation (RIDOT) is scheduled to temporarily close the on-ramp from Jefferson Boulevard to I-95 in Warwick because of bridge construction.
 The ramp will remain closed through summer 2027 while RIDOT completely replaces the bridge carrying I-95 over Jefferson Boulevard.

 During the closure, all traffic on Jefferson Boulevard heading to I-95 South should use the on-ramp to the Airport Connector outbound, located about ½ mile south of the intersection of Jefferson Boulevard, Kilvert Street and Coronado Road.
 A detour map is available at www.ridot.net/DetourMaps.